ThinkInvis/RoR2-TILER2/ModMeta/README.md

 - CatalogBoilerplate language handling was overhauled to take advantage of R2API Language Overlays.
 - AutoConfig now supports using fields as nametags, not just properties.
 - SkillUtil.ReplaceVariant/RemoveVariant no longer require SkillCatalog to be initialized.

-**2.2.3**

-- FakeInventory now provides a blacklist for modded items to use.
-- Fixed some potential NullReferenceExceptions caused by using the `?.` operator on Unity objects.
-- Fixed TILER2-managed Lunar equipments having the wrong color on some highlights/outlines.